The Dark Web

-Traditionally (and notoriously) the preserve of paedophiles, terrorists, drug dealer, gangsters and other people and material that most right-headed internet users would want nothing to do with, increasing awareness of pervasive government surveillance (thank you Mr Snowden) and ever more draconian copyright enforcement measures are fuelling a surge of public interest in an internet that is ‘off-grid’.
+Traditionally (and notoriously) the preserve of pedophiles, terrorists, drug dealer, gangsters and other people and material that most right-headed internet users would want nothing to do with, increasing awareness of pervasive government surveillance (thank you Mr Snowden) and ever more draconian copyright enforcement measures are fueling a surge of public interest in an internet that is ‘off-grid’.

 Tor as a Darknet

 Tor sits in a slightly odd position, as it was designed primarily to access the visible internet anonymously.
 This however is one of its primary weaknesses, as there are a limited number of exit nodes, which makes it easy to block these exit nodes, to set up ‘honeypot’ exit nodes to monitor traffic (although the way in which the onion router works should still ensure that the end user remains anonymous), and to perform ‘end-to-end-timing’ attacks to uncover the identity of Tor users.